eighttrigrams/tsfun/README.md

 ### Set

-JavaScript-Arrays, viewed as sets.
+*JavaScript*-Arrays, viewed as sets.
 Obviously because of the choice of these should be seen as convenience functions for smaller sets.